Tuburan, Cebu: Martial Law era

-Tuburan as Cebu's largest municipality

-Starting with only one barrio during the early beginning of its founding which was Barangay Putat, Tuburan is still the largest municipality in Cebu.
-But before the 1950s, Tuburan had a much larger land area, even bigger than Cebu City's.
-The municipality's land area was reduced significantly in size when its former barangay, Tabuelan, which also happened to be its biggest barangay at the time, was separated from Tuburan to form its own municipality in 1953 on the reason that Tabuelan is far from the town center (about 12 kilometers away), leading the then-barangay to not be properly maintained and administer the needs of its people there.
-The local government of Tuburan initially opposed of the idea, but when it was supported by the higher authorities, they have no choice but to let go of Tabuelan and avoid economic and sociopolitical problems.
+People Power period

+The peaceful overthrow of the Marcos administration during the 1986 People Power Revolution brought immediate political restructuring to Tuburan.
+Following the installation of President Corazon C. Aquino, local government structures nationwide were reorganized to dismantle the remnants of the dictatorship.
+Incumbent officials who had served extended terms during the Martial Law era, such as Mayor Jesus Montecillo, were replaced by appointed Officers-in-Charge (OICs) to manage the transition.
+Marcial Banate served as the OIC Mayor from 1986 to 1987, ensuring the stabilization of local administrative functions and the restoration of democratic processes until regular elections could be held.
+This transitional period also involved the reorganization of the local municipal courts, aligning Tuburan's judiciary with the newly established Provisional "Freedom" Constitution.

+Contemporary era and as the Coffee Capital of Cebu

+Finally, on November 10, 2009, Republic Act No. 9744 formally converted all CSCST campuses into the unified Cebu Technological University (CTU), establishing CTU-Tuburan Campus as a premier institution of higher learning in northern Cebu.

+In the 21st century, Tuburan shifted its focus toward sustainable agriculture and ecotourism, fundamentally transforming its local economy.
+A defining milestone occurred in 2012 under the administration of Mayor Democrito "Aljun" Diamante, who initiated a massive upland reforestation and livelihood program.
+Starting with 30,000 Robusta coffee saplings, the local government trained farmers to cultivate the crop as a sustainable alternative to deforestation-heavy practices like charcoal making and firewood gathering.

+Today, Tuburan is widely recognized as the "Coffee Capital of Cebu."
+The municipality boasts over 3,000 hectares of coffee plantations spread across 29 hinterland barangays, providing a steady livelihood for more than 2,000 local farmers.
+This agricultural success has become a major driver of regional agro-tourism.
+The Tuburan Coffee Farm, prominently featuring sites in Barangay Kabangkalan, offers visitors a comprehensive seed-to-cup experience, showcasing the meticulous harvesting, hand-sorting, and roasting processes of local Robusta beans.

 Geography

 Tuburan is bordered to the north by the town of Tabuelan, to the west is the Tañon Strait, to the east are the towns of Carmen, Catmon and Sogod, and to the south is the town of Asturias.
 It is 82 km from Cebu City.

 Tuburan is the largest municipality in Cebu in terms of land area.
 It also has the most number of barangays for a municipality in Cebu.
 And it is also the only municipality in Cebu to have numerous barangays with very small population count.
 Most of these barangays are located in the mountains.
-The barangay with the lowest population count is Barangay Kanlunsing with 210 people as of 2016, though the barangay with the lowest recorded population count on Cebu Island is located in the nearby municipality of Catmon, which is the Barangay of Amancion, with 190 people in 2016.
+The barangay with the lowest population count is Barangay Kanlunsing with 204 people as of 2024, though the barangay with the lowest recorded population count on Cebu Island is located in the nearby municipality of Catmon, which is the Barangay of Amancion, with 190 people in 2016.